Welcome to the Iowa County Uplands Watershed Group

 Who We Are

-In the spring of 2016, a group of farmers led by a young farmer named Michael Dolan, gathered near the Dodgeville-Spring Green area in response to DATCP’s newly announced Producer-Led Watershed Protection grant program.
-Michael Fields Agricultural Institute worked with the farmers to write a successful grant, and the Uplands Farmer-Led Watershed Group was born.
+In the spring of 2016, a group of farmers from the Dodgeville-Spring Green area, led by a young farmer named Michael Dolan, gathered in response to the Department of Agriculture, Trade and Consumer Protection's (DATCP) newly announced Producer-Led Watershed Protection grant program.
+Michael Fields Agricultural Institute worked with the farmers to write a successful grant proposal, and the Uplands Producer-Led Watershed Group was born.
 Our group is a mixture of large and small, conventional and organic, grain and livestock, and fresh produce and dairy farmers – a big tent.
-Our main resource concerns continue to be soil and nutrients lost through polluted farm runoff in this hilly part of the state, and efforts to increase water infiltration into the soil, holding water on farmland where it's needed against droughts, and reducing costs of road, bridge, and culvert repairs when increasingly frequent extreme storm events bring heavy rainfall.
+Our main resource concerns are protecting soil and nutrients lost through polluted farm runoff in this hilly part of the state, efforts to increase water infiltration into the soil, holding water on farmland where it's needed against droughts, and reducing costs of road, bridge, and culvert repairs, when increasingly frequent extreme storm events bring heavy rainfall.
 Our efforts directly affect multiple sub-watersheds that feed directly into the Wisconsin River, and further down into the Mississippi River.

 Our Watershed

-Producers in our group lie within the Mill Creek and Lowery Creek watersheds (LW15), in northeastern Iowa County.
+Producers in our group lie within the Mill Creek, Lowery Creek, and Otter Creek watersheds, in Northeastern Iowa County.
 More specifically, this watershed is divided into multiple sub-watersheds, including the Meudt-Mill Creek, Knight Hollow-Mill Creek, Lowery Creek, and Rush Creek sub-watersheds, as mapped to the right.
-Here you can see where each of our producers lies within each sub-watershed and learn more about their work!
+As we expanded into Otter Creek watershed, we included the Flint Creek, Outlet Otter Creek, Pompey-Pillar Creek, and Blackhawk Lake Otter Creek sub-watersheds.

 What We Do